alberto94Tech/Temperature-estimation/README.md

 where $\phi_1$ is the autoregressive coefficient, $\beta_i$ are linear parameters multiplying the $i$-th input, and $\varepsilon_t \sim \mathcal{N}(0, \sigma^2)$ is an i.i.d. white noise process.

-The three inputs in Eq.
-(1) are defined as follows.
+The three inputs in the above equation are defined as follows.

 **Ambient heat exchange**